-Radwa Hanafy is currently a PhD student in the Microbiology department of Oklahoma State University, under the supervision of Prof. Noha Youssef.
+Radwa Hanafy is currently a post-doctoral researcher in the department of Chemical & Biomolecular Engineering at the University of Delaware (UD), under the supervision of Prof. Kevin Solomon.

 Radwa’s culturing efforts have yielded more than 200 different AGF isolates that broadly capture both inter- and intra-genus level diversity.
-Also, these isolates have reshaped current understanding of anaerobic fungal taxonomy and have led to the discovery of nine novel genera (Pecoramyces, Feramyces, Agriosomyces, Aklioshbomyces, Capellomyces, Ghazallomyces, Joblinomyces, Tahromyces and Khoyollomyces).
+Also, these isolates have reshaped current understanding of anaerobic fungal taxonomy and have led to the discovery of eleven novel genera (Pecoramyces, Feramyces, Agriosomyces, Aklioshbomyces, Capellomyces, Ghazallomyces, Joblinomyces, Tahromyces, Khoyollomyces, Aestipascuomyces and Paucimyces).

 You can find out more about Radwa’s research via her Research Gate page and by following her on Twitter (@Radwa_A_Hanafy).